-Our Board has determined that two of our eight directors, namely Messrs.
-McDaniel and Wood, each meet the standards for independence as defined by applicable listing standards of the Nasdaq Global Select Market and rules and regulations of the SEC.
+Our Board has determined that three of our nine directors, namely Messrs.
+McDaniel and Wood and Ms. Lesjak, each meet the standards for independence as defined by applicable listing standards of the Nasdaq Global Select Market and rules and regulations of the SEC.
 Our Board has also determined that Mr. Werner, our President and Chief Executive Officer, and Messrs.
-Chaperon, Clement, Giorno, Schmitt and de Wendel, as directors designated by our controlling stockholder Total Gas & Power USA, SAS ("Total"), pursuant to our Affiliation Agreement with Total, are not "independent" as defined by applicable listing standards of the Nasdaq Global Select Market.
+Chaperon, Clement, Giorno, Otero del Val and de Wendel, as directors designated by our controlling stockholder Total Energies Nouvelles Activités USA, SAS, formerly known as Total Gas & Power USA, SAS ("Total"), pursuant to our Affiliation Agreement with Total, are not "independent" as defined by applicable listing standards of the Nasdaq Global Select Market.
 There are no family relationships among any of our directors or executive officers.